Finally! Panasonic S1H now official, with 6K video and a new 24.2MP full-frame sensor

 We've known that Panasonic was readying a new S1H mirrorless camera since the company spilled some details about the model at Cine Gear Expo back in May – but the company only told us so much at that point.

-Now, with the official launch, we know exactly what the model looks set to offer the full-frame-seeking videographer.
+Now, with the official launch, we know exactly what the model looks set to offer the full-frame-seeking videographer, and we've spent some time with the S1H, so be sure to check out our hands-on Panasonic Lumix S1H review.

 - These are the 10 best full-frame mirrorless cameras right now